 Santa Fe, New Mexico’s Hills of Gold

 When you visit Santa Fe it is easy to determine if the aspens have turned.
-As you walk downtown, just look up into the Sangre de Cristo mountains.
+Walking downtown, look up into the Sangre de Cristo mountains.
 You’ll see the swaths of glittering gold on the sides of the mountains.

-It’s amazing is that the drive up the mountain to Ski Santa Fe is only 15 miles from downtown Santa Fe.
+It’s amazing is that the drive up the mountain to Ski Santa Fe is only 15 miles from downtown Santa Fe and you can rent a car to get there.
 And along the way, you can explore the beauty of those golden hills—some of the most breathtaking fall colors in the Southwest.

 From downtown Santa Fe, this popular route begins by traveling along Paseo de Peralta and turning left onto Bishop Lodge Road.
 Turn right at Artist Road (which becomes Hyde Park Road) and follow that to the top of the mountain.
 As you travel this scenic and winding road you’ll come to Hyde Memorial State Park.
 You’ll find a visitor center, hiking trails, and camping.
 On my trip, I noticed an RV camping site full of yellow aspens.